vidorc/BurnWise/README.md

 📖 Overview
 BurnWise is a Python-based machine learning project that predicts the number of calories a person burns during physical activity.
 By analyzing various physiological and exercise-related features, it provides an estimated calorie expenditure, helping users track their fitness goals more effectively.

-This model is built using a Random Forest Regressor and trained on a dataset containing user attributes and workout data.
+This model is built using an XGBoost Regressor and trained on a dataset containing user attributes and workout data.

 ✨ Features
 Calorie Prediction: Estimates calories burned based on user inputs.